Do you have a job, a car, and a couch?

 Even if you have very tight hips, there are ways you can gently stretch at your own level.

-Thinking that you can’t work on mobility unless you’re already flexible is like waiting until you’re in shape to start working out.
-Everyone starts somewhere, and if you want to improve your hip mobility and function, just start wherever you can, work consistently, and you’ll start to see the needle moving in the right direction.
+If you want to improve your hip mobility and function, just start wherever you can.
+Work consistently.
+In time, you’ll start to see the needle moving in the right direction.

 1. Lying Hip Rotations